 Window treatments in television or media rooms can be decorative as well as durable and functional.
-Whether needing to adjust light for a better TV picture or opening windows to permit more ventilation, window treatments should allow uncomplicated access and easy use of the windows in these type of high-traffic rooms.
+Whether needing to adjust light for a better TV picture or closing windows to not allow sound to seep out from those $200 bookshelf speakers, window treatments should allow uncomplicated access and easy use of the windows in these type of high-traffic rooms.
 For making decisions about drapes, curtains, shades or shutters, we’re happy to help you find a perfect window treatment for your own “social room.”

 Traditionally, TV rooms were walled-off areas set aside for viewing television.
 A common goal was to be able to darken the area for optimal TV viewing.
 Some people prefer to dedicate a space for a home theater room that replicates a cinema experience, hence the attention to blocking the amount of light.